CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 Join us this Sunday (July 19) as we worship via ZOOM and YouTube.

-The service will start off with ZOOM at 10 AM.
-Pastor Jen will include YouTube via link below at 10:30 a.m.
+The service will be in its entirety via ZOOM starting at 10 AM.
+Pastor Jen will include YouTube via link below at 10:30 a.m. for the sermon.

 [July 19 2020](vqkx-xtu9-1abk-a8tv-ejvc)